srijan-singh/voter-verification/Readme.md

 # Voter Verification

+*Automated voter verification with facial recognition to reduce human error by  reating a client-server architecture as part of API development.*

 ## INTRODUCTION

 Face detection and face recognition are very important technologies these days, furthermore we noticed that they got have a variety of uses such as smart phones, army uses, and some high risk information offices.
 Our project will provide services which will allow them to predict and recognize faces.